oracle-samples/idm-samples/idcs-sample-custom-login-nodejs/README.md

 #### Social login:

 <blockquote>
 Pre-requisites for this use case are -	1.
-IDCS is configured to use social login through Google.
-2. The google account is already registered in IDCS.
+Oracle Identity Cloud Service is configured to use social login through Google.
+2. The google account is already registered in Oracle Identity Cloud Service.
 </blockquote>

 - Initiate login using **Google** provider on the custom login page